 Across the country Audubon has taken measures to protect our staff and volunteers from COVID-19.
 We are enacting extra precautionary measures to help limit the spread of the virus.
-In the Great Lakes region, we have temporarily closed two Nature Centers, significantly limited staff and board travel, and all staff are now working from home until April 30th, 2020.
-In addition to stay-at-home mandates, all Audubon Centers will officially be closed until June 30th, 2020.

 At this time, it is important to draw from our strong local communities of support.
 We are working on developing safe alternatives to our regular stewardship activities and engagement events.
 Birding, stewardship, and engagement in natural areas continue to be great activities that incorporate social distancing, but we want to make sure we are doing them in the safest way possible.

 We will continue to closely monitor recommendations of the Center for Disease Control (CDC), U.S. Department of Health and Human Services (HHS) and other regional public health agencies.
 Many of our events are in partnership with other conservation and community organizations.
 As such, partner events will depend on agency policy regarding COVID-19.
 We will continue to work closely with those partners as well as our volunteers to evaluate the safety of stewardship and engagement events through 2021.